 Below are two images taken from the TSP Timing Data spreadsheet showing the annual and compound returns through December 2017 of all the strategies that are tracked.
 This first image shows the various buy-and-hold strategies, and Paul Merriman’s recommended conservative/moderate/aggressive strategies.
 The second image shows the returns of the various TSP Timing strategies.
 Note that several versions of the TSP Timing strategies are tracked within each general category (Basic, Enhanced and Bull/Bear), depending on whether or not you wish to utilize the F and I funds.
 The best returns have been obtained by using all five TSP funds, G, F, C, S and I. The row “Beat C?” shows how many years during the 13-year period each strategy beat the C fund (the S&P 500 index), which is the benchmark used by most investment advisers.

-- The Enhanced strategy (and the Bull/Bear strategy, except when it is on a bear market signal) requires just 14 to 16 IFTs per year, and is in stocks for approximately 60% to 72% of each year.
-Even with that reduced exposure to stocks, these strategies have blown away the returns of the benchmark S&P 500, achieving about 2.5 times the annual return of the benchmark which most pros can’t beat consistently!
+- The Enhanced strategy (and the Bull/Bear strategy, except when it is on a bear market signal) requires just 14 to 16 IFTs per year, and is in stocks for approximately 60% of each year.
+Even with that reduced exposure to stocks, these strategies have blown away the returns of the benchmark S&P 500, achieving over double the annual return of the benchmark which most pros can’t beat consistently!

 Considering the above, how could you not at least give this a try with a portion of your portfolio?